comunica/Article-SSWS2020-AMF/content/problem-statement.md

     since every positive match requires a request to verify whether it is a true or false positive.

-To come up with an answer to these research questions, we will introduce statistical hypotheses in [](#evaluation) that will be tested based on our experimental results.
+An answer to these research questions will be formed using the experiments from [](#evaluation).